StanislavPetrov15/f-code/README.md

 (!!!) the library is tested on Windows only (Visual Studio, C++14)

-(!) it's CPP files only, no headers...and i have no plans to change that
+- it's CPP files only, no headers...and i have no plans to change that

-(!) f-code stands for 'fundamental code'; it is supposed to contain only (relatively) fundamental code - data collections, filesystem manipulation, networking, time functions, regular expressions, 2D graphics rendering and few other things; this is a very early version - at this stage the library contains only a small portion of the planned features and it also may contain some bugs
+- f-code stands for 'fundamental code'; it is supposed to contain only (relatively) fundamental code - data collections, filesystem manipulation, networking, time functions, regular expressions, 2D graphics rendering and few other things; this is a very early version - at this stage the library contains only a small portion of the planned features and it also may contain some bugs

-(!) the file ['public interface'](https://github.com/StanislavPetrov15/f-code/blob/main/Public%20interface) describes the constants, types and functions in the library
+- the file ['public interface'](https://github.com/StanislavPetrov15/f-code/blob/main/Public%20interface) describes the constants, types and functions in the library

-(!) the library does not use third-party source code
+- the library does not use third-party source code

-(!) the functionality of the library will be expanded in the near future by (adding new files) and (expanding the capabilities of the existing files)
+- the functionality of the library will be expanded in the near future by (adding new files) and (expanding the capabilities of the existing files)

-(!) sometimes in the comments the name of a (global object, local object(that is not an argument) or pointer 'this') is preceded by character '&'
+- sometimes in the comments the name of a (global object, local object(that is not an argument) or pointer 'this') is preceded by character '&'

-(!) some constructors/functions accept 'activation atoms' - these are enum values that force a specific constructor/function call; this is needed when there is a
-    conflict between constructors/functions with otherwise exact signatures
+- some constructors/functions accept 'activation atoms' - these are enum values that force a specific constructor/function call; this is needed when there is a conflict between constructors/functions with otherwise exact signatures

-(!) the ranges used in the library are inclusive
+- the ranges used in the library are inclusive

-(!) some of the things in the library are quite easy to implement but they still have to be there (for completeness)
+- some of the things in the library are quite easy to implement but they still have to be there (for completeness)

-(!) the library consists of the following files:
+- the library consists of the following files:
   - array.cpp
   - range.cpp
   - pair.cpp
   - tuple.cpp
   - stack.cpp
   - queue.cpp
   - list.cpp
   - string.cpp
   - bit_operations.cpp
   - byte_operations.cpp
   - numeric.cpp
   - unicode.cpp
   - time.cpp
   - filesystem.cpp
   - event.cpp
   - timer.cpp
   - chronometer.cpp
-- geometry.cpp
+  - geometry.cpp (not very well tested)

 (!) file dependencies:
 - numeric.cpp - do not depend on other files